Facts about Emmett Till

 Emmett Till Biography

-The brutal 1955 murder of teenager Emmett Till, and the news coverage it drew, helped ignite the civil rights movement in America in the 1950s.
+The brutal 1955 murder of teenager Emmett Till helped ignite the civil rights movement in America in the 1950s.

-Exactly what Emmett Till, a 14-year-old African American boy, said or did to offend Carolyn Bryant, a 21-year-old white woman working in a Mississippi grocery store that August day, is unclear; he may have whistled at her.
+It’s not clear exactly what Emmett Till, a 14-year-old Black boy, said or did to offend Carolyn Bryant, a 21-year-old white woman working a Mississippi grocery store on August 24, 1955; some say he whistled at her.
 This prompted Bryant’s husband, store owner Roy Bryant, and his half-brother, J.W.
-Milam, to abduct, beat and shoot Emmett Till and throw his body in a river.
+Milam, to abduct Emmett Till from his bed on the morning of August 28th.
+The two white men beat Till and shot him and then threw his body in a river.

-An open-casket funeral and news pictures of Emmett Till’s disfigured face caused worldwide news coverage of the case, in which an all-white jury acquitted the killers.
-Carolyn Bryant testified that Emmett Till had made an obscene comment to her and she told the court that “I was just scared to death.”
+An open-casket funeral and news pictures of Emmett Till’s disfigured face caused worldwide news coverage of the case.
+Shortly afterwards, a trial was held in Tallahatchie County, Mississippi, where Carolyn Bryant testified that Emmett Till had made an obscene comment to her and she told the court that “I was just scared to death.”
+An all-white jury acquitted the killers after deliberating for only 67 minutes.

-After the trial, Roy Bryant and Milam, now immune from further prosecution, confessed the killing to the magazine Look.
+After the trial, Roy Bryant and Milam, now immune from further prosecution, confessed the killing to the magazine Look for a payment of about $4000.
 The case was reopened 50 years later and Emmett Till’s body was exhumed for an autopsy, but the FBI announced in 2006 that it would not file federal charges and a grand jury refused to indict in 2007.